agoldst/litdata-vagrant/README.md

 A vagrant-package does not contain the virtual machine and the installation, but rather the rules to construct one.
 Therefore, it is a small download, about 15kB zipped.

-All feature described here have only been tested with Windows as the host operating system.
+All features described here have only been tested with Windows as the host operating system.

 No attempts have been made to create a secure installation; passwords are well-known (`vagrant/vagrant` and `shiny/shiny`).